Home > Desserts > Frosting & Sweet Sauces > Chantilly Cream Recipe

 Chantilly Cream

-• Add all the ingredients in a large mixing bowl (glass or metal, not plastic) and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip until you reach stiff peaks.
-This usually takes about 3 - 4 minutes to achieve.
+• Whip remaining ingredients – Add the cold heavy cream, powdered sugar and vanilla to the mascarpone.
+Use an electric hand mixer fitted with beaters, or a stand mixer fitted with a whisk attachment to whip on medium high speed until you reach stiff peaks.
+This usually takes about 3 – 4 minutes to achieve and looks stiff enough to hold its shape but still appears smooth.
 What you’re looking for is a smooth but stiff whipped cream, not one that looks split.
-If it looks split or separated, congratulations, you’re on your way to making butter!
+If it looks split or separated, congratulations, you’re on your way to making butter and you’ll need to start again.

-• You can use your whipped cream but blobbing on top of pies with a spoon or a piping bag fitted with a star tip (my fave!)
+• You can use your whipped cream by blobbing on top of pies with a spoon or a piping bag fitted with a star tip (my fave!)

 Notes